tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ```

 Since the EmotionTask subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
-1. The type of scans on which the preprocessing needs to be conducted.
-Enter REST for resting-state data or EMO for emotion task data (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+1. The type of scans to be used for the analysis (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+Enter EMO for the emotion task data.
-2. The FD Jenkinson threshold above which frames (i.e., individual functional volumes) are marked as outliers.
+2. The FD Jenkinson threshold above which individual frames will be flagged as outliers.
 A threshold of 0.2 mm is recommended at this stage.

 The spike regressor process creates an output CSV file in the emotion task scan directory called (e.g.) data_dir > NIFTI_MARS_EMO > xm13101101 > xm13101101_3_1 > **xm13101101_3_1_spike_regressors.csv**.
 This file can be used to define the GLM in the first-level analysis described in section 3.4.
 The process also creates an output text files in the working directory, containing, for all subjects of the dataset in question (MARS, BETER), the number of outliers and mean framewise displacement (MFD).
 This file is stored in the working directory as either **MARS_Outliers_FD_Jenkinson_EMO.txt** or **BETER_Outliers_FD_Jenkinson_EMO.txt**.